mysociety/jkan/_datasets/fms-coordinate.md

 organization: mySociety
 notes: Coordinate-level data is avaliable for research purposes from the mySociety research team.
 See the data release documentation below and get in touch.
 resources:
-  - name: Enail the research team
+  - name: Email the research team
     url: 'mailto:research@mysociety.org'
     format: email
   - name: FixMyStreet Data Release Documentation